snt-arg/Tello-object-detection/README.md

 # 👩‍💻📸 Object detection and Person tracking with Tello drone

-For my Bachelor Semester Project 2, I chose to focus on object detection, by leveraging on YOLOv8, a popular framework for object detection, object classification and more, developed by [Ultralytics](https://github.com/ultralytics).
+For my Bachelor Semester Project 2, I chose to focus on object detection, by leveraging YOLOv8, a popular framework for object detection, object classification, and more, developed by [Ultralytics](https://github.com/ultralytics).

 GitHub repository for YOLOv8 : (https://github.com/ultralytics/ultralytics)

 My Bachelor Semester Project 4

-The project is divised into two parts:
+The project is divided into two parts:
 * Implementation on a robot using [ROS](https://www.ros.org/)

 ## 🔍 Table Of Contents